Bachelor/Master Thesis

 • You need to do the Bachelor/Master Seminar before you can register for the thesis.

-• Additionally, you should participate in the presentations (Thesis seminars and thesis colloquia) of other MSc and BSc students who are doing their thesis at our chair.
+• Additionally, you are required to take part in each of our thesis writing sessions (taking place once a month, 3 sessions in total) and participate in at least 5 presentations (Thesis seminars and thesis colloquia) of other MSc and BSc students who are doing their thesis at our chair (3 of them before your own seminar presentation).

 • After having done both parts of the seminar, you (!) need to write an email to sek-vd(at)lst.uni-saarland.de.
 In this mail, please put Prof. Demberg and your advisor in CC and provide the following information: your full name, your matriculation number, the date of the seminar talk, the title of the talk that you gave.
 Only then the processing of LSF data is started.